silverstripe/silverstripe-upgrader/README.md

 ### `reorganise`

-You can use this command to reorganise your folder structure to conform to the new structure introduced with SilverStripe 4.1.
+You can use this command to reorganise your folder structure to conform to the new structure introduced with Silverstripe 4.1.
 Your `mysite` folder will be renamed to `app` and your `code` folder will be rename to `src`.

 `upgrade-code reorganise [--root-dir=<dir>] [--write] [--recursive] [-vvv]`